 Service should be completed inside the semester, between the dates of class beginning and finals ending.
 All service should be completed by the end of the spring semester.

-All scholars need to have a plan for the spring semester.
-Please fill out this form to inform the office of your service plan before January 31, 2014:
+All scholars need to have a plan for the fall semester.
+Please fill out this form to inform the office of your service plan before September 15, 2014:

 All hours will be documented using the online form: